mikkac/mikkac/README.md

-### Hey! 👋

-I'm Software Engineer with over 4 years experience in creating solutions based on C++ and Python.
+Software Engineer with over 4 years experience in creating solutions based on C++ and Python.
 I'm huge enthusiast of learning new things, but lately, my attention is mostly focused on:
 * ⚡ getting more and more familiar with most popular **C++** libraries/frameworks, like Boost or Qt
 * ⚙️ keeping up with latest innovations in **C++** language